 Free Comic Book Days

-Different independent comic book shops have policies on the distribution of comics on free comic book days.
-But you should receive at least one free comic if you enter a participating shop location.
+Participating comic book shops set independent policies on the distribution of comics on free comic book days.
+Usually, you can expect to receive at least one free comic if you enter a participating shop location on Comic Book Days.

-In 2023, free comic book day is scheduled for May 6, 2023.
-We found the following events taking place for Free Comic Book Day:
+In 2024, free comic book day is scheduled for May 4, 2024.
+More info: Free Comic Book Day

-Find comic book shop near you: Shop Listing – Free Comic Book Day
+- Find another comic book shop near you: Comic Book Shop List – Free Comic Book Day